 Many destinations and outfitters provide winter adventures, snow tours and activities, and it took me a good amount of research before we chose Arctic Chalet in Inuvik, Northwestern Territories, Canada.
 We were looking for a winter destination that would offer dog… Continue Reading →

-Mention La Ventana to any kiteboarder and windsurfer in California and their eyes will lit up right away.
-This kiteboarding spot in Baja California is indeed a top winter destination with constant winds and warm water.
-Not Caribbean hot, but… Continue Reading →
+Mention Baja California to any kiteboarder and windsurfer in the US and their eyes will lit up right away.
+Kiteboarding La Paz is indeed a top winter activity with constant winds and warm water.
+Not Caribbean hot, but enough for… Continue Reading →